 ■ Tyres - these do not like standing around on the same piece of tread for long periods.
-Consider turning the wheels, say every six to eight weeks, to alleviate any problems, and ensure pressures are correct.
+Consider turning the wheels, say every six to eight weeks, to alleviate any problems and ensure pressures are correct.
 Ideally shield the tyres from sunlight to help prevent degradation of the rubber but avoid using plastic bags that seal the wheel and bearings and may cause condensation in the hub.
-Winter wheels (special clamps instead of wheels) can be used, but they do not meet the required criteria for some caravan insurance policies.
+Winter wheels (special clamps instead of wheels) can be used, but they do not meet the required criteria for some caravan insurance policies, so check first.

-Security - remember to fit hitchlocks, wheelclamps and the like, especially if required by your insurer.
-If nothing else, these act as a visual deterrent, see the Club's Caravan Security Data Sheet for more information.
+■ Security - remember to fit hitchlocks, wheelclamps and the like, especially if required by your insurer.
+If nothing else, these act as a visual deterrent - for more information see the Club's Datasheet 14: Keeping your caravan, motorhome or trailer secure.